Tanner90909/mind-reader/pseudocode.md

     - eventlistener to make the buttons work
     - create an object for the entire page (mindReader) and have the data in your arrays pull the correct data according to the state of your mindReader object

+## HTML and Bootstrap

+Create a container, row and column for the UI.

+Create two separate buttons, one rectangular and one circular

+Rectangular button only appears on pages 2-5

+Circular button on all pages

+Create h1 tags for the primary text and maybe a p element for the secondary text?

+h1 element on all pages

+p element on pages 2-6

+Apply Bootstrap CSS to my html elements to get the container looking like a page.

+## Javascript

+initialize a variable that tells us what page we are on

+initialize 2 arrays with strings we want for the text in the elements on the pages

+for loop to create the range of integers that equal symbols on page 5???

+create a function that changes the page according to button clicks

+create a function that takes us back to page 1 if refresh button is clicked

+create a function that changes the strings on the page according to what page we are on at the moment